tweag/pirouette/DESIGN.md

 SymEvalEnv -> SymEvalSt -> [(a, SymEvalSt)]
 ```

-taking an environment and a state and returning a list of state, as well as
+taking an environment and a state and returning a list of states, as well as
 potential return values.
 It returns a list because symbolic evaluation may
 branch and explore different paths.